 - Launch products or services in new regions: Geographic segmentation is used when an organization wishes to launch a product/service in a new geographic location.
 For a Western burger giant to launch a new outlet in underdeveloped countries such as, Bangladesh, where most citizens are habituated to breads such as, naan, roti and not the ones that the burger giant offers, it’s crucial to understand how to establish or mold their products to suit the palate, traditions and culture of this geographic segment.

-Advantage of Geographic Segmentation
+Advantages of Geographic Segmentation

 - Enhanced focus due to targeting: Geographic segmentation is an effective method to improve focus on target audience.
 As a division based on geographical characteristics is involved, organizations tend to create more focused marketing strategies to convert local consumers into successful customers.